It wasn’t that she was

 I like to tell people, “we are everyone we’ve ever been.
 Every moment, every age, and every mood.
 Within us is the three-year old, the eight-year old, the seventeen-year old, and so on.
 It’s why we don’t feel our age.
 We are all of them at once.”
 You can experience this like running a finger up and down a ruler – you can feel and be any age with relative ease.
 Try it and see.

-So it’s fairly clear to see that recognizing stories – both within us and outside of us – is essential to truly being in control of our experience.
+So it’s fairly clear that recognizing stories – both within us and outside of us – is essential to truly being in control of our experience.
 Our feelings, our motivations, our politics, our relationships – all depend on story, on learning, knowing, seeing…. and being present and accountable for the truth (or lack of truth) in those stories we adopt or reject.

 Lastly, I’ll say that I’m drawn to being an author for reasons that should be obvious now.
 The chance to temporarily replace someone’s reality with one of my making is… fantastic.
 Like magic.
 And an honor.
 What’s more, the opportunity to cast light, to illuminate, to create understanding and spawn further discovery is magnetizing.
 Somehow, the written word has the ability to bridge, connect, and otherwise join people to a reality that becomes a part of them, a part of their story.
 When I get excited about writing, those are the sparks that precede the fire of creativity.